The most impressive skyscraper of 2018 has the fastest elevator in the world. Take a look.

 The structure, which opened in in April 2017, has 123 floors and 42,000 windows.
 Construction of the roof alone required 3,000 tons of steel.

 It also features a luxury hotel called Signiel Seoul.
-The hotel's lowest floor still hovers above the city's second tallest tower.
+The hotel's lowest floor is still higher than the city's second tallest tower.

 Source: Korea Bizwire